Francesca Caccini: Professional career

 Caccini is believed to have been a quick and prolific composer, equal in productivity to her court colleagues Jacopo Peri and Marco da Gagliano.
 Very little of her music survives.
 Most of her stage music was composed for performance in comedies by poet Michelangelo Buonarroti the Younger (grand-nephew of the artist) such as La Tancia (1613), Il passatempo (1614) and La fiera (1619).
-In 1618 she published a collection of thirty-six solo songs and soprano/bass duets (Il primo libro delle musiche) that is a compendium of contemporary styles, ranging from intensely moving, harmonically adventurous laments to joyful sacred songs in Italian and Latin, to witty strophic songs about the joys and perils of romantic love.
+In 1618 she published a collection of thirty-six solo songs and soprano/bass duets (Il primo libro delle musiche) Il primo libro delle musiche is undoubtedly the primary document that underscored Francesca Caccini's importance as a composer of the new Florentine style, and her skill.
+These compositions are organized into two parts based on the table of contents.
+The first part entitled "spirituali" or spiritual is dedicated to the sacred text and the two sonnets, four madrigals, an aria, one ottave remanesca, one ottave sopra la romanesca, three cheerful arias, five motets, and two hymns are amongst the most significant compositions.
+The title of the second part is "temporali" or temporal that consists of secular text and softer melodies, such as canzonette, motetti, and hinni.
+Giulio Caccini also arranged his Le nuove musiche in a similar way: The front part of the book is composed for madrigals (the dramatic sections almost like an recitativo "cantante") and the back section, for aria (the lighter and strophic forms).
+As canzonette, motetti, and hinni.
+The book's content very much resembled the style of the contemporary composer Caccini, as he was also reconsidering his Le nuove musiche in a way that the front part of the book consisted of madrigals (the more dramatic sections were almost linking to recitativo "cantante"), and the back section, for aria (the lighter and strophic forms) that were represented. that is a compendium of contemporary styles, ranging from intensely moving, harmonically adventurous laments to joyful sacred songs in Italian and Latin, to witty strophic songs about the joys and perils of romantic love.

 In winter 1625 Caccini composed all the music for a 75-minute "comedy-ballet" entitled La liberazione di Ruggiero dall'isola d'Alcina which was performed for the visiting crown prince of Poland, Ladislaus Sigismondo (later Władysław IV).
 Combining witty parodies of early opera's stock scenes and self-important characters with moments of surprising emotional intensity, the score shows that Caccini had mastered the full range of musico-theatrical devices in her time and that she had had a strong sense of large-scale musical design.
 La liberazione so pleased the prince that he had it performed in Warsaw in 1628.
-This is also widely regarded as the first opera written by a female.
-There is no evidence to suggest that Caccini composed any of the accompanying poetry, however, it is known that her peers Michelangelo Buonarroti, Andrea Salvadori and Francesco Gualterotti.
+This is also widely regarded as the first opera written by a woman.
+There is no evidence to suggest that Caccini composed any of the accompanying poetry, however, which is instead by her contemporaries Michelangelo Buonarroti, Andrea Salvadori and Francesco Gualterotti.